-We are looking at the C4 1990 Corvette specifications and history.
-We’ll check out the options, numbers ordered as well as their costs.
-We will also see what special editions were available on the 90 Corvette Stingray.
+We are looking at the C4 1990 Corvette Specifications and history.
+We’ll check out the options and numbers ordered, as well as the option prices.
+We will also see what special editions, such as the 1990 Callaway Corvette C4, were available on the 90 Corvette Stingray.
 Learn about the colors available and their current values.
-We also have a 1990 Corvette that we are looking at that will be going up for auction at the Mecum Chicago Auction in October 2022.

 So let’s look at the stats.

 - Option ZR1 – New for the Fourth Generation Corvette

 - 1990 Corvettes destined for the World Challenge Race Series

 - Instrument Panel